KankakeeCommunityCollege/newsroom-commit-history/_posts/2019-01-23-kcc-seeks-accreditation-of-south-extension-center.md

 ![](/uploads/south-extension-centerdsc-1436.jpg){: .float-image-left}The Fast Path program offers admitted students a schedule with two classes at a time, offered two days a week for two years.
 Upon completion, the students earn an Associate in Arts degree.

-If the HLC report affirms that KCC delivers appropriate services, then the South Extension Center will continue to offer full associate degree programs for students.<br>The Higher Learning Commission is one of six accrediting agencies in the United States which provides institutional accreditation on a regional basis.
+If the HLC report affirms that KCC delivers appropriate services, then the South Extension Center will continue to offer full associate degree programs for students.

+The Higher Learning Commission is one of six accrediting agencies in the United States which provides institutional accreditation on a regional basis.
 KCC has held Higher Learning Commission accreditation since 1974.
 The KCC expects to receive a decision from the Higher Learning Commission in the next few weeks.

-**KCC Miner South Extension Center**<br>1488 E. Walnut, Watseka<br>[kcc.edu/SEC](http://www.kcc.sedu/ned)
+**KCC Miner South Extension Center**<br>1488 E. Walnut, Watseka<br>[kcc.edu/SEC](http://www.kcc..edu/sec)

 * Registration
 * Advisement